 Ayurveda advises a healthy diet that balances all three doshas, along with proper water intake and sound sleep.

 Ensure to include all these foods, both internally and externally, for proper maintenance and upkeep of hair so that it stays strong.

 Aloe Vera juice is known to pacify pitta and improve digestion.
 It also detoxifies the body and promotes hair growth.
 Consume 30 to 50 ml of aloe vera juice daily for a period of 3 months for best results.

-Aloe Vera can be applied externally to cure dandruff because it possesses anti-fungal properties.
+Aloe Vera can be applied externally to cure dandruff because it possesses anti-fungal properties too.

-Indian gooseberry can be blended into a juice along with cucumber.
+You can blend it along with cucumber to make a nourishing juice, to preserve hair health.
 Consume this early in the morning for good results.

 Yogurt or buttermilk is an ideal source of probiotics and zinc.
 Regular intake of buttermilk or yogurt is advised at lunch time.
 Yogurt can also be applied to hair as a mask along with egg white and lemon juice.

 Anemia is one of the major causes of hair loss.
 Include dried fruits like dates, prunes, raisins and apricots in your diet.
 These are known to increase hemoglobin.

 Almonds, walnuts, flax and sunflower seeds are great source of protein, vitamin E, omega fatty acids, biotin and other minerals.
 Include these for breakfast for better results.